 Awarded to the individual most responsible for excellence in the overall operations of a television station's sports department, regional sports network, sports franchise or online sports media outlet during the eligibility period.
 Entry should reflect the organization's overall local product including any sports news coverage, locally produced sports programs, promotional announcements, in-arena or in-stadium content, examples of charitable events and involvement in the community, and any further evidence of excellence.
 Entry should emphasize the quality, breadth and efficacy of the organization's operations, stressing substance rather than style, and exhibit performance in sustaining excellence throughout the eligibility year.
 Entrants are encouraged to include community outreach and video content distributed via social media and digital platforms.
 Exempt from the excerpt and composite limits, but the entry must be comprised only of material as actually distributed with 1 second of black between excerpts and composite elements.
 No introductions, post-production, montages, music or special effects may be added.
 This is not intended to be a "buzz" or demo reel.
 Entry should include a written synopsis of the organization's operation and achievements.
 Synopsis may be uploaded as a PDF or typed into the available text box within the online entry form.
 Entry time limit: 30 minutes.
 NOTE: This category is exempt from double-dipping rules.
 However, the entry submitted for News Excellence may not also be submitted in another Special Achievement category.
 Only one entrant may be listed on the entry.
-103. Community Service Entry time limit: 30 minutes.
+104. Community Service Entry time limit: 30 minutes.

 Awarded to the individual most responsible for excellence in community service in an organizational effort to raise awareness and/or marshal support for one or more worthy community causes.
 The project(s) must include a significant video element(s).
 While entrants are encouraged to include a variety of video content distributed as part of multiplatform initiatives (broadcast, digital, social media, etc.), a single video production is eligible providing it meets the criteria of this category.
 The video portion of the entry must be comprised only of material as actually distributed.
 No introductions, post- production, montages, music, or special effects may be added.
 Composite video entries are allowed.
 Entry is exempt from the excerpt and composite limits.
 One (1) second of black must be inserted between each excerpt or composite element.
 Entry must also include a written synopsis of the organization's efforts and achievements, emphasizing the depth, breadth, duration, and efficacy of the efforts.
 Synopsis may be typed into the available text box within the online entry form or uploaded as a PDF.

 NOTE: This category is exempt from double-dipping rules.
 Only one entrant may be listed on the entry.
 Video elements of the project are also eligible to be submitted separately in their respective categories by those most responsible for the video production.
-CHAPTER NOTE: For single project entries, the entry title should be the project's title.
-Entries consisting of multiple projects may include several project titles in the entry title (space permitting) or be titled as the organization's name.
-104. Journalistic Enterprise - individual or Team Entry time limit: 30 minutes.
+105. Journalistic Enterprise - Individual / Team Entry time limit: 30 minutes.